maryjis/RIBOmap_pipe/README.md

 Users can follow guided notebooks to process raw microscopy images into single-cell spatial transcriptome and translatome maps, making this toolkit ideal for both novice and experienced spatial omics researchers.

 **SpatialOmics-RNA-Toolkit** is a protocol for spatial translatome mapping.
-This pipeline is implemented in **Jupyter Notebooks**,  according to [https://www.nature.com/articles/s41596-025-01248-3](https://www.nature.com/articles/s41596-025-01248-3).
+This pipeline is implemented in **Jupyter Notebooks**,  according to [Spatially resolved in situ profiling of mRNA life cycle at transcriptome scale in intact cells and tissues using STARmap PLUS, RIBOmap and TEMPOmap(1)](https://www.nature.com/articles/s41596-025-01248-3).

 **Steps**